About - Recent News

 Congratulations Fr David

-We are pleased to announce that The Holy Father Pope Francis has appointed our Programme Director for the BA (Hons) in Philosophy and the Catholic Tradition, Canon David Evans, alongside with Canon Stephen Wright, as the new Auxiliary Bishops to serve the Archdiocese of Birmingham.
+We are pleased to announce that The Holy Father Pope Francis has appointed our Programme Director for the BA (Hons) Philosophy and the Catholic Tradition, Canon David Evans, alongside with Canon Stephen Wright, as the new Auxiliary Bishops to serve the Archdiocese of Birmingham.

 Archbishop Bernard Longley will celebrate the Episcopal Ordination of Bishops Elect David and Stephen at St Chad’s Cathedral at 12 noon on Wednesday 10 June (subject to change based on latest COVID-19 advice).